TimMurphy/TimeTracker/README.md

 ## IIS Express Configuration

+TimeTracker.Specifications requires IIS Express to be configured so the WebApplication can be served via port 80 & 443.
+An added advantage is
-If WebApplication testing with a network attached device is required (e.g. mobile testing) then see [Scott Hanselman's](http://www.hanselman.com/blog/WorkingWithSSLAtDevelopmentTimeIsEasierWithIISExpress.aspx) excellent write up on how to do this.
+WebApplication testing via a network attached device is possible.

+See [Scott Hanselman's](http://www.hanselman.com/blog/WorkingWithSSLAtDevelopmentTimeIsEasierWithIISExpress.aspx) excellent write up on how to do this.

 My brief instructions are as follows:

-**Run all commands from Administrator command prompt.**
+- Run all commands from Administrator command prompt.
+- Replace timmurphy2010 with your computer name.

     cd C:\Users\Tim